grjsmith/practical_strategy_for_technologists/Chapter2.md

 ## Conclusion

-The strategist needs to have all the conditions (or as Sun Tzu called them, constant factors) right if they are to stand a chance of having teams execute their strategy successfully.
-With even one systemic disfunction the chances of successful execution diminish.
+The first order of business for a strategist is to get the organisation to the point where it can successfully execute a strategy.

-This means that the first order of business for the strategist is to get the organisation to the point where it can successfully execute a strategy.
+Sun Tzu's Five Constant Factors provide the strategist with a useful framework for understanding an organisation's readiness.